-Normal Ground Water Elevated Ground Water Section E-E' Native Soils 1.8 H: 1 V 1.53 1.34 Overburden Slope Slide Section G-G' Native Soils 1.8 H : 1 V 1.67 1.32 Overburden Slope Slide
+Minimum Factor of S Slope Slides for Ex Safety for Potential disting Condition Tuno of Section Stable Slope Inclination Normal Ground Water (Normal Condition) High Ground Water (Temporary Condition) Slope Slide Section E-E' Native Soils 1.8 H to 1 V 1.53 1.34 Overburden Slope Slide Section B-B' ± Native Soils 1.8 H to 1 V 1.67 1.32 Overburden Slope Slide

-The above computed minium factors of safety were 1.53 and 1.67 for long term (normal ground water condition) and 1.34 and 1.32 for temporary and infrequent condition (elevated ground water level) for Sections E-E' and G-G', respectively, which are considered to be adequate, and are in conformance to the Conservation Halton's Policies, procedures and guidelines and industry standards.
+The above computed minimum factors of safety were 1.53 and 1.67 for long term (normal ground water condition) and 1.34 and 1.32 for temporary and infrequent condition (elevated ground water level) for Sections E-E' and G-G', respectively, which are considered to be adequate, and are in conformance to the Conservation Halton's Policies, procedures and guidelines and industry standards.

 Therefore, a slope inclination of 1.8 to 1.0 (horizontal to vertical) or flatter is required for the long-term stability of the native overburden portion.
 It is noted that the calculated long-term stable slope inclination for this site is consistent with our previous studies conducted at this site (File No. 1-16-0035-01) and the general area which is about 1.8 to 1.0 (horizontal to vertical) for the native overburden in the general area.
-As there were no significant/noticeable changes to the slope condition between the 2016 and 2021 inspections, the LTSSC from the 2016 report requires no changes at this time and is still considered to be valid for the 2016 Study Area.
+In addition the previous study established a slope inclination of 2.25 to 1 (horizontal to vertical) for the long term stability of the fill overburden portion, the analysis sheets establishing this inclination are included in Appendix F. While there were no significant/noticeable changes to the slope condition between the 2016 and 2021 inspections, the LTSSC from the 2016 report was updated to reflect the assumed position of side tributary of Bronte Creek (at the slope toe).